 If you’ve never considered home brewing – or have considered it, but dismissed the notion as too difficult – you’re in for a pleasant surprise.
 While it’s true that brewing your own beer is a time-consuming endeavor, it’s not that hard, even for a beginner.
 That’s largely due to the many home brew kits available today.
 These convenient kits provide just about all the equipment you need – often including ingredients – to turn out a batch of your very own beer.

 If you’re not sure how to select a home brew kit, you’re in luck.
-We’ve provided you five excellent choices in the product list above, along with this buying guide to choosing and using a home beer-brewing kit.
+We’ve provided some curated selections along with the information you need to choose and use a home beer-brewing kit

 While it does take a fair amount of equipment to brew beer, most of it is not expensive, and several items are probably already in your kitchen.

 The following list covers the basic supplies you’ll need to brew beer using a premade extract (rather than extracting the sugars from the grain yourself prior to fermenting).
 The majority of beginners’ home-brewing kits contain extract, which cuts out several complicated steps.

 Preferably made of stainless steel, this is the pot you’ll use to boil your ingredients.
 While a five-gallon stockpot is standard, you can use a smaller pot if you’ll be making smaller batches of brew.

 Often called a carboy, you'll need this for the fermentation process.
 The carboy should be the same size as your stockpot.
 Carboys have an airlock that allows excess CO2 produced during fermentation to escape.
 A stopper secures the airlock.

 This is your fermenting bucket.
 It needs to have a spigot at the bottom.

 You’ll use this to stir the ingredients as they boil, so make sure it's long enough to reach the bottom of your stockpot.